kartonfarkas/api_docs/source/suite/contacts/creating_multiple_contacts.rst

    * - 400
      - 1000
      - The request exceeded the maximum batch size of 1,000
-     - Too many contacts were requested; contact creation is limited to 1,000.
+     - Too many contacts were requested.
    * - 400
      - 2004
-     - Can not use internal ID as key on contact creation.
+     - Cannot use internal ID as key on contact creation.
-     - You can not specify the internal ID field as key for a new contact.
+     -